Testing Mozilla.org

 • Footer: verify that the translation of the link is coherent and the link is functional.

 • Language list: is your language listed as one of the options?
-Check https://www-dev.allizom.org/en-US to confirm.
+Check https://www-dev.allizom.org/firefox/all/ to confirm.
+See detailed steps below to get to the language list.

 • Error page: deliberately type a broken link, such as https://www.mozilla.org/firefox/neu/, check whether 404 page is localized.